 Personalised and caring pastoral care is one of the foundations of our Academy.
-We want all of our students to feel that school is a happy, secure and safe place.
+We want all our students to feel that school is a happy, secure and safe place.

-In the Primary Phase class teachers and teaching assistants build strong bonds with the students in their care.
-We work hard to get to know the whole family and our open door policy encourages parents to step into the classroom to talk to staff at the beginning and end of the school day to share successes and to air concerns.
+In the Primary Phase, class teachers and teaching assistants build strong bonds with the students in their care.
+We work hard to get to know our families and we encourage parents to step into the classroom to talk to staff at the beginning and end of the school day to share successes and to air concerns.

-Bridgwater College Academy is a school that will celebrate when your child does well.
-Every child is expected to perform to the best of their ability, all of the time and we will positively recognise and reward those efforts.
-We also have a system of consequences (Cs) for students who do not follow the school rules and who need some support in recognising their negative behaviours.
+"Our staff recognise that it is a privilege to work with your children through the most important Bridgwater College Academy is a school that will celebrate when your child does well.
+Every child is expected to perform to the best of their ability and we will positively recognise and reward those efforts.
+We also have a system of consequences (Cs) for students who do not follow the school rules and who need some support in recognising negative behaviours.

 All our primary classes and secondary tutor groups follow a Personal Development programme, this covers a wide variety of relevant issues and topics linked to their age group.